-What caught many operators by surprise was just how quickly thermal runaway can transform a data centre that was running fine into a site with real problems due to cooling plant failure.
+What can catch many operators by surprise is just how quickly thermal runaway can transform a data centre that was running fine into a site with real problems due to cooling plant failure.
 Where cooling systems and critically resilience have not been tested in anger, plant failures or reduced output caused by high ambients can quickly lead to high IT temperatures.
 So it’s easy to see how what was previously thought to be a well-operating site can quickly become well over temperature within hours, if not minutes.

 As the UK’s ten hottest years on record have all occurred since 2002, it’s reasonable to assume that the extreme heat issue is going to become a more frequent occurrence.
 Data centre operators need to prepare for this as part of their risk planning, preparing not only for eventualities such as thermal runaway but also in terms of immediate action plans when a similar even occurs.